Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/introduction.rst

 Pick up here for modifying automatically assigned weights.

-- Select the armature in 3D View, and bring the armature to *Pose mode* with :kbd:`Ctrl-Tab`, or the 3D View window header mode selector.
+- Select the armature in 3D View, and bring the armature to *Pose Mode* with :kbd:`Ctrl-Tab`, or the 3D View window header mode selector.
 - Select a desired bone in the armature.
-- Select your mesh with :kbd:`RMB` and change immediately to *Weight Paint mode*.
+- Select your mesh with :kbd:`RMB` and change immediately to *Weight Paint Mode*.
   The mesh will be colored according to the weight (degree) that the selected bone movement affects the mesh.
   Initially, it will be all blue (no effect).
 - Weight paint to your heart's content.